emaste/CIS-Benchmark/Notes.markdown

+Bolded need reviewing
+Italics have already been confirmed by Ed.

 ## Services:

 2.2.2 SMTP - FreeBSD handbook workthrough

 ## Network Configuration:

-(3.1.2) packet redirect sending - NA on FreeBSD?

-**(3.2.3) Ensure secure ICMP redirects are not accepted - Neither inet6(4) or inet(4) have this parameter, is this doable with anything else?**
+*Ensure secure ICMP redirects are not accepted - NA for FreeBSD*

-(3.2.6) Ensure bogus ICMP responses are ignored - NA for FreeBSD
+Ensure bogus ICMP responses are ignored - NA for FreeBSD

-(3.2.7) Ensure Reverse Path Filtering is enabled - NA for freebsd
+Ensure Reverse Path Filtering is enabled - NA for freebsd

-(3.3.1) Ensure DCCP is disabled - Looks like DCCP isn't available on FreeBSD?
+*Ensure DCCP is disabled - Looks like DCCP isn't available on FreeBSD?*

-(3.4.1.2) 3.4.2.2 Ensure iptables is not enabled - NA for FREEBSD
+3.4.2.2 Ensure iptables is not enabled - NA for FreeBSD

 ## Auditing and Logging.